odamico/blog/content/posts/post-title.md

 This site was generated using Hugo, a fast and simple framework for building static webpages.
 Hugo works nicely with GitHub pages for hosting simple web content.
-I hope to post personal projects and guides related to information security, programming, game development, data science, and more.
+I hope to post personal projects and guides related to information security, programming, game development, data science, and more!